 Infant stools may also become more pungent, darker in color

-and of a thicker consistency.
+and of a thicker consistency when solids are introduced.

 Leave a comment